Cancel running action when reaction fires (default: true)

 - No BlockTags present?

-3. Group survivors by Priority (highest first)
+3. Custom Scorers scale each survivor's weight, then group by Priority (highest first)

-4. Weighted random pick among top-priority group
+4. Weighted random pick among the top-priority group

 → FChosenReaction { ReactionId, AbilityTag, Priority, Weight }